Lilla Jewel Awards

 - Timely and relevant to the struggles of social justice movements and communities most impacted by injustice.

-Each year, the Lilla Jewel Award Committee—composed of former Lilla Jewel Award winners— selects two or more artists to receive an award.
+Each year, the Lilla Jewel Award Committee—composed of former Lilla Jewel Award winners— selects one or more artists to receive an award.

 Awards may be up to $10,000 per artist and if selected, artists must be willing to serve in the Lilla Jewel Award Committee in the future.